pjbiggs/16SrRNA_taxonomy/README.md

 ## Rationale

-The insect microbiome is a relatively new area of research, with new taxa being identified regularly, thus making existing databases used in 16S rRNA metabarcoding analyses, such as RDP and Greengenes, taxonomically out of date.
-Previous work had indicated that incorrectly assigned taxa were identified by BLASTing 16S rRNA sequences that were expected to be present in the insect microbiome.
-As the NCBI 16S rRNA database is a more current source of information, this dataset was used as a source to make a new [QIIME2](https://qiime2.org/) compatible dataset, that could be classified for use within that environment.
+The honey bee microbiome is a relatively new area of research, with new bacterial strains being identified and reclassified frequently.
+Previous work indicated that incorrectly assigned taxa were correctly identified by BLASTing 16S rRNA sequences that were expected to be present in the honey bee microbiome.
+To ensure honey bee classifications were current, the 16S rRNA BLAST (Basic Local Alignment Search Tool) database was downloaded from National Center for Biotechnology Information (NCBI) (ftp://ftp.ncbi.nlm.nih.gov/blast/db/) and customised to make a QIIME 2 compatible reference dataset.

 In addition, bacterial taxonomy contains a number of intermediate taxonomic levels (e.g. suborders), which can complicate taxonomic analyses in tools such as QIIME2 wherein the taxonomy becomes an array, and is split on certain delimiters (e.g. "__", or ";"), as described below.
-This situation is more complex for eukaryotes, but the work described here refers to bacteria and archaea, and the parsing code is only applicable to these domains only.
+This situation is more complex for eukaryotes, but the parsing code described here refers to bacteria and archaea, and is only applicable to these domains.

 ## Principle